Bless the Harts: Development

 On September 25, 2018, Fox gave the production a straight-to-series order for a first season consisting of thirteen episodes.
 The series was created by Emily Spivey, who was also expected to executive produce alongside Phil Lord, Christopher Miller, Kristen Wiig, and Seth Cohen.
 Production companies involved with the series were slated to include 20th Century Fox Television and Lord Miller Productions, but with the Disney acquisition of 21st Century Fox, the Fox Corporation was added as a production company (also copyright holder) later on.

 The series debuted on September 29, 2019 as part of the Animation Domination programming block, and was renewed for a second season on October 18, 2019.

 On November 27, 2019, writer, showrunner, and executive producer Andy Bobrow confirmed that 3 of the episodes in season 1 would air in season 2 as holdovers.

 On April 22, 2020, the show joined the rest of Fox's Animation Domination lineup in a partnership with Caffeine for the AniDom Beyond Show, a recap series hosted by Andy Richter.
 The hour-long program featured interviews with guests and live interactivity with fans online, with recaps for the episodes that aired through April and May.
 While there was no Bless the Harts episode, on May 18, 2020, showrunner Andy Bobrow joined the series with other writers from the Fox Animation Domination lineup.
 The second season premiered on September 27, 2020.

-The second season was produced during the COVID-19 pandemic, which impacted many other television productions, but left animated production largely unaffected.
+The second season was produced during the COVID-19 pandemic, which impacted many other television productions, but left animated production largely unaffected due to many animators working from home.
 The series had a panel at the 2020 San Diego Comic-Con, which was marketed as "Comic-Con@Home", to promote the season, with Kristen Wiig, Maya Rudolph, Jillian Bell, Ike Barinholtz, Fortune Feimster, Andy Bobrow, Phil Lord, and Christopher Miller.
-On April 1, 2021, it was announced that the second season will be the show's last.
+On April 1, 2021, it was announced that the second season will be the show's last due to low network ratings.